davidcarboni/restolino/README.md

  * HTML/Javascript is youn API client: then you can add mobile apps, IoT devices, etc.
  * Templating is great: do it in Javascript, not server-side.
  * Efficient development: add classes, change interfaces, whatever, then refresh.
  * Immutable releases: single-jar artifact.
-To make a change to the deployed version, deploy a new build and delete the old one (blue-green and all that).
+To make a change to the deployed version, deploy a new version and delete the old vesion (blue-green and all that).
  * Stateless requests: when deployed, you'll probably have multiple nodes.
-Everything gets reinitialised after each development change.
+Everything gets reinitialised after each change in development.
 That makes stetefulness difficult, which is a good thing.
  * Restolino will cause your design to hurt and adapt.
 You'll be better for it in the long run.
  * Constraints are your path to simplicity.
 Enjoy them.